-The Sarah Baartman story is not a pretty one, nor does it have a happy ending.
-The brief, sad life of the poorly-dubbed, “Hottentot Venus,” (a moniker that's no longer used as its deep racism has been universally acknowledged) was fraught with blatant exploitation, racism, and abuse.
-A Khoisan woman born in 1789 in South Africa, Sarah "Saartjie" Baartman fell into bad luck early in life, when she was smuggled into England to perform in human exhibitions – or, to put it more bluntly, freak shows.
+The brief, sad life of Sarah Baartman, also known as the “Hottentot Venus” – a moniker no longer in use due to its xenophobic origins – was fraught with blatant exploitation, racism, and abuse.
+A South African, Khoisan woman born in 1789, Baartman suffered much misfortune early in life when she was smuggled into England to perform in human exhibitions – or, as they were then called, freak shows.

-From there, Baartman became a tragic sensation across the UK and France, performing scantily clad in a cage while the sheltered masses of Northern Europe gasped and prodded at her “unusual” physical proportions and unfamiliar skin color.
-Baartman was made out to be exotic to the point of otherworldly – that is, if she were from a world vastly inferior to that of her audience.
+From there, Baartman became a sensation across the UK and France, performing scantily clad in a cage while the sheltered masses of Northern Europe gasped and prodded at her “unusual” physical proportions and unfamiliar skin color.
+Baartman was fetishized for her perceived exoticism to an otherworldly extent.

-So, who was the Hottentot Venus, and why should we still care?
-Some 200 years later, Sarah “Saartjie” Baartman retains relevance as an important symbol, especially in the ongoing climate of extreme racial tension in the United States.
-As recently as 2014, Kim Kardashian’s “Break The Internet” cover for Paper Magazine received backlash from all sides, with many critics arguing that the cover directly evoked images of Baartman with its focus on Kardashian's otherworldly derriere.
-The implications raised by contemporary ties to Baartman’s life call for a closer look at a lesson that should have been long-since learned.
+Sarah “Saartjie” Baartman's relevance as a symbol of developing race relations has only grown with passing years.
+As recently as 2014, Kim Kardashian’s “Break The Internet” cover for Paper Magazine received backlash from all sides, with many critics arguing that the cover directly evoked images of Baartman with its focus on Kardashian's prominent – and what some claim to be exaggerated – backside.
+Contemporary culture's ties to Baartman’s life call for a closer examination of a lesson that should have been learned long ago.

-Baartman's Unusually Large Backside Drew Crowds, But It Was Actually The Result Of A Medical Condition
+Baartman's Unusually Large Backside Stemmed From A Medical Condition

 A Group Of Abolitionists Petitioned To 'Free' Baartman